cloudfoundry-incubator/cflocal/README.md

                      Default: current working directory -p <zip>       Use the specified zip file contents as the app directory.
+                     Default: current working directory -m             Use a volume mount for the app directory instead of copying it into the container.
+Note that this results in modifications to the local app directory.
+                     Default: false
-                     Default: current working directory -s <app>       Use the service bindings from the specified remote CF app instead of the service bindings in local.yml.
+   -s <app>       Use the service bindings from the specified remote CF app
+                     instead of the service bindings in local.yml.
                      Default: (uses local.yml)